 Our local governments have an important part to play in encouraging and developing more housing choices.
-However, for our elected and appointed officials to enact policies or take other action, they must understand both the issue and the public's opinions on the issue.
+However, for our elected and appointed officials to enact policies or take other action that supports housing efforts, they must understand the issue and the public's opinions on the issue.

-Citizen involvement offers one of the most important avenues for raising awareness of an issue.
-When citizens are engaged, they help to raise awareness among both the public and their representatives, which often works to bring about meaningful change.
+Citizen advocacy offers one of the most important avenues for raising awareness and support of an issue.
+When citizens advocate for an issue, they help to raise awareness and support among both the public and their representatives, thereby influencing public policy in a way that brings about change.

-The Housing Solutions Network has developed this toolkit to give you, as a stakeholder for your community, the information needed to raise awareness of - and participate in - the community's role in creating housing choices.
+The Housing Solutions Network has developed this toolkit to give you, as a stakeholder and advocate for your community, the information needed to raise awareness of - and participate in - the community's role in creating housing choices.
 It includes resources for engaging in grassroots advocacy, as well as background information on housing issues.